earthobservations/phenodata/README.rst

 Discussions around the development of phenodata and its applications are taking place at the Hiveeyes forum.
-Enjoy reading them, and don't hesitate to write in, if you think you may be able to contribute a thing or another, or to share what you have been doing with it in form of a "show and tell" post.
+Enjoy reading them, and don't hesitate to write in, if you think you may be able to contribute a thing or another, or to share what you have been doing with the program in form of a "show and tell" post.

 - https://community.hiveeyes.org/t/phanologischer-kalender-fur-trachtpflanzen/664
 - https://community.hiveeyes.org/t/phenodata-ein-datenbezug-und-manipulations-toolkit-fur-open-access-phanologiedaten/2892